How You Can Inspire Great Referrals From Your Employees

 - Dr. Sullivan also found that having dedicated staff enhances the value of an employee referral program.
 He mostly deals with large companies where this may be possible.
 However, even the smallest company can build value from and for employee referrers as just a part of an employee's job.

-Referrals With No Financial Incentives
+How to Encourage Referrals Without Financial Incentives

 An employee referral program that does not offer financial incentives can successfully attract participants.
 For enthusiasm and an ongoing stream of referrals, companies need to emphasize the importance of employee referrals for their recruiting efforts.